rsdoiel/mkpage/README.md

         testdata/weather_form_letter.tmpl
 ```

-Notice the two explicit strings are prefixed with "text:" (other possible formats are "markdown:", "json:").
+Notice the two literal strings are prefixed with "text:" (other possible formats are "markdown:", "json:").
 Values without a prefix are assumed to be file paths.
 We see that in testdata/signature.txt.
 Likewise the
-weather data is coming from a URL. *mkpage* distinguishes that by the prefixes "http://" and "https://".
+weather data is coming from a URL. *mkpage* distinguishes URLs by prefixes "http://" and "https://".
 Since an HTTP response contains headers describing the content type (e.g.  "Content-Type: text/markdown") we
 do not require any other prefix.
-Likewise a filename's extension can give us an inference of the data format
+Likewise a filename's extension can give us an inference of the data format.
-it contains. ".json" is a JSON document, ".md" is a Markdown document and everything else is treated as plain text.
+JSON content ends in ".json", Markdown in ".md" and everything else is treated as plain text.

 Since we are leveraging Go's [text/template](https://golang.org/pkg/text/template/) the template itself